fl4shorg/api-canvas/README.md

 npm start
 ```

-The server will start on port 3000.
+The server will start on port 5000 (or use the PORT environment variable if set).

 ## API Response